-I’ve always thought that the nice thing about being in your twenties is that you can be amorphous and that there are no set limitations on how many times you can change your dreams and goals.
+Despite that, I’ve always thought that the nice thing about being in your twenties is that you can be amorphous and that there are no set limitations on how many times you can change your plans.
 I had a lightbulb moment when I realized that it didn’t matter when it happened.
 It could happen in ten years, maybe fifty.
 It could happen on a Tuesday.

-When I got to the roof crux, I thought to myself: It’s just like a Gunks roof, right?
-Well, sort of.
-For a hot minute, I considered bailing onto another climb out right, but came back and committed to finishing the roof.
+But T-wall is not exactly like the Gunks.
+I considered bailing onto another climb out right, but came back, took a deep breath, and committed to finishing the roof.
 Quite a bold section of climbing.